Banged-up Wales hoping for comfy win vs Uruguay at World Cup

-The ideal for Wales is to have Uruguay just about beaten by halftime on Sunday so it can withdraw sore players and see how some experiments work out.
+The ideal for Wales is to have Uruguay on its knees by halftime on Sunday so it can withdraw sore players and see how some experiments work out.

 That’s the dream.